 International Development Fellows

-To help support development work in the El Naranjito and Peralta communities, the International Development Fellowship was established in 2017, giving the College a constant presence in the region.
+To help support development work in the El Naranjito and Peralta communities, the International Development Fellowship was established in 2017, giving College representatives a lengthier presence in the region.
 In addition to advancing the College’s projects, a few recent graduates are given the opportunity of a lifetime to initiate original, sustainable development projects of their own, putting liberal arts ideals into practice with days full of complicated work and constant problem solving.

 Meet the Fellows